linroger/FinanceCompendium/IV. Fixed Income/Sovereign & Money Markets/Instruments of the Money Market/Chapter 07 TREASURY BILLS.md

 This characteristic of bills is relevant only for some investors.
 Other investors, such as state and local governments, are not subject to state income taxes.
 Still other investors, such as commercial banks in many states, pay a "franchise" or "excise" tax that in fact requires them to pay state taxes on interest income from Treasury bills.[4]

 Minimum Denomination A fourth investment characteristic of Treasury bills is their relatively low minimum denomination.
 Prior to 1970, the minimum denomination of bills was  \$1,000.
-In early 1970 the Treasury raised the minimum denomination from$ 1,000 to $10,000.
+In early 1970 the Treasury raised the minimum denomination from \$1,000 to \$10,000.
 The Treasury made this change in order to discourage noncompetitive bids by small investors, reduce the costs of processing many small subscriptions yielding only a small volume of funds, and discourage the exodus of funds from financial intermediaries and the mortgage market.
 Despite the increase in the minimum denomination of bills, investors continued to shift substantial amounts of funds out of deposit institutions into the bill market in periods of high interest rates such as 1973 and 1974.
 Even at \$10,000 the minimum denomination of Treasury bills is far below the minimum denomination required to purchase other short-term securities, with the exception of some government-sponsored enterprise and municipal securities.
 Typically, it takes at least \$100,000 to purchase money market instruments such as CDs or commercial paper.

-# INVESTORS
+## INVESTORS

 Because of their unique investment characteristics Treasury bills are held by a wide variety of investors.
 Available information suggests that individuals, commercial banks, the Federal Reserve, money market mutual funds, and foreigners are among the largest investors in bills.
 Other investors in Treasury bills are nonbank financial institutions, nonfinancial corporations, and state and local governments.